fschuch/wizard-template/README.md

 ### Enforcing Code Quality

-1. As mentioned above, the [pre-commit](https://pre-commit.com) tool is used to enforce code quality.
+1. As mentioned above, the [pre-commit](https://pre-commit.com) tool is used to enforce code quality standards.
    Even though it performs checks on the changes for every commit when installed (`hatch run pre-commit-install`), it is a good practice to run the checks on the whole codebase from time to time (when a new hook is added or on Pull Requests).
 You can do so by running `hatch run check <hook-id>`, for instance `hatch run check nbstripout`.
    Some of them are available as scripts as a syntax sugar, like `hatch run lint`,